 Downloads and unique listeners provide insight into the overall reach and popularity of your podcast.

-That's because, unlike downloads which count every play you've received on your podcast, unique listeners measure the number of individual devices (iPhone, computer, etc.) that have played your show.
+That's because, unlike downloads, which count every play you've received on your podcast, unique listeners measure the number of individual devices (iPhone, computer, etc.) that have played your show.
 For example, if I played a podcast episode three times, it would be counted as three downloads but only one unique listener.

 We suggest tracking downloads and unique listeners across all platforms at both a show and episode level.
 This will help identify trends and patterns, enabling you to optimize your content and distribution strategies.